saoudh/db-vendo-client/docs/journeys.md

 `journeys()` will resolve with an object with the following fields:
 - `journeys`
 - `earlierRef`/`laterRef` – pass them as `opt.earlierThan`/`opt.laterThan` into another `journeys()` call to retrieve the next "page" of journeys
-- `realtimeDataUpdatedAt` – a UNIX timestamp reflecting the latest moment when (at least some of) the response's realtime data have been updated
+- `realtimeDataUpdatedAt` – is currently not set in db-vendo-client, because the upstream APIs don't provide it.

 This object might look like this: